Community | opensource | ownCloud

 People left.
 The project continued.

-The second fork, in 2025, was after the Kiteworks acquisition in late 2023.
+The second fork, based on ownCloud Infinite Scale, in 2025, was after the Kiteworks acquisition in late 2023.

 Different context, different reasons, but the same underlying lesson: communication isn’t just about what you say.
 It’s about what the other person hears.
 Even well-intentioned decisions fracture communities if words, tone, or timing are off.

-oCIS went from version 4.0 (the state at acquisition) through five production releases to 8.0.1 today.
+oCIS went from version 4.0 through five production releases to 8.0 today and 8.1 is very close by.

-The Desktop Client went from version 4.x to the completely rewritten 6.0 line.
+The Desktop Client went from version 4.x to the completely refreshed 6.0 line, and 7.1 is on the door mat.

 There was a fear that the code would get closed off and that the community would get hollowed out after the Kiteworks acquisition.